Activating non-Hermitian skin modes by parity-time symmetry breaking

-For $H=H_{g,{\rm 2D}}$ (Fig.~\ref{fig3_2D_gainloss}(c)), both $\langle x\rangle$ and $\langle y\rangle$ remain roughly constant for a short time, since $|\psi(t)\rangle$ is governed by NHSE-free bulk dynamics [see Fig.~\ref{fig3_2D_gainloss}(a)] before it encounters a boundary.
+For $H=H_{g,{\rm 2D}}$ [Fig.~\ref{fig3_2D_gainloss}c], both $\langle x\rangle$ and $\langle y\rangle$ remain roughly constant for a short time, since $|\psi(t)\rangle$ is governed by NHSE-free bulk dynamics [see Fig.~\ref{fig3_2D_gainloss}a] before it encounters a boundary.
 After $t\approx 30$, the state arrives at the boundary and the intrinsic hybrid skin-topological effect is activated.
 The dynamics are then dominated by the corner states with $\text{Im}(E)>0$, where $\langle x\rangle,\langle y\rangle\approx 1$.

-More interestingly, $\langle x\rangle$ and $\langle y\rangle$ can evolve non-monotonically in the dynamics governed by $H'_{g,{\rm 2D}}$, which possesses bulk $y$-NHSE and a skin-free branch of edge states (green in Fig.~\ref{fig3_2D_gainloss}(b)).
-Due to bulk $y$-NHSE, the state is initially symmetrically pushed to the top boundary, and $\langle y\rangle$ increases while $\langle x\rangle$ remains constant, as shown in Fig.~\ref{fig3_2D_gainloss}(d).
-After encountering the top boundary at $t\approx 50$, the dynamics become dominated by the left edge states with $\text{Im}(E)>0$, and the $y$-NHSE is effectively deactivated.
-As such, the edge state ``flows'' from the top to the left boundary, and $\langle x\rangle\rightarrow 1$ and $\langle y\rangle\rightarrow N_y/2$.
-This enigmatic behavior is possible because the left edge states are $\mathcal{PT}$-protected and do not undergo any NHSE to become corner states.
+A unusual observation is that $\langle x\rangle$, $\langle y\rangle$ can evolve non-monotonically in the dynamics governed by $H'_{g,{\rm 2D}}$.
+Due to bulk $y$-NHSE, the state is initially symmetrically pushed to the top boundary, and $\langle y\rangle$ increases while $\langle x\rangle$ remains constant [Fig.~\ref{fig3_2D_gainloss}d].
+After spreading to the left and right boundaries at $t\approx 50$, the dynamics become dominated by the left edge states with $\text{Im}(E)>0$, and the $y$-NHSE is effectively deactivated.
+As such, the edge state evolves from the top to the left boundary, and $\langle x\rangle\rightarrow 1$ and $\langle y\rangle\rightarrow N_y/2$.
+This enigmatic behavior is possible because the left edge states are $\mathcal{PT}$-protected and do not undergo any NHSE to become corner states. \\

-{\it 3D generalizations of $\mathcal{PT}$-activated NHSE}.---
+\textbf{3D generalizations of $\mathcal{PT}$-activated NHSE.}

 The various avenues for $\mathcal{PT}$-activated NHSE effects discussed above takes on even richer possibilities in higher dimensions.
-Below, we briefly demonstrate how they acquire new interpretations as surface and hinge-selective NHSE in 3D.
+Below, we briefly demonstrate how they acquire extra interpretations as surface and hinge-selective NHSE in 3D.
 Specifically, we consider a 3D Hamiltonian of the form

 with $\tau_{x,y,z}$ another set of Pauli matrices. $H_{\gamma/g,0}(k_x,k_y)$ is inherited from the previous $\mathcal{PT}$-breaking and directional toggling NHSE models $H_{\gamma/g,\rm{2D}}$: